qbabor4/9gagJS/README.md

 4. Type in Name and description as You wish
 5. In Namespace type "9gag.com" (without the quotation marks)
 6. In Includes type "http://9gag.com/*" (without the quotation marks) so the script will be working on all subpages of 9gag
+7. Before pasting You have to type what they want You to type, so you can paste things in Your editor, so just type this on Your keyboard
-7. Now paste in the editor code in "firefox version" or "chrome version"
+8. Now paste in the editor code in "firefox version" or "chrome version"
-8. Click save.
+9. Click save.
 After that script should be running every time you enter 9gag
-9. Profit
+10. Profit